Return to Splendour

 In 1984 Peter Thorogood, author, composer and literary historian, and Roger Linton, gifted designer, restorer and conservator, had the opportunity to combine their talents and skills by purchasing the historically distinguished and architecturally important manor house of St. Mary’s.

-St. Mary’s had, as recently as 1944, been threatened with demolition and, although this disastrous possibility had been averted through the courage and determination of Miss Dorothy Ellis, she struggled to save the house for over thirty-five years, working with extremely limited funds.
-In the early 1950s, she was constrained by circumstances beyond her control to sell off substantial parts of the estate.
-After her death, the building began steadily to fall into disrepair.
-Consequently, when Peter and Roger purchased the property, it was in a serious state of dereliction, and much of the grounds and some of the Victorian wing had already been sold off.
-Work began on the restoration of the Victorian Music Room and funds were greatly helped by a donation from Irene Swann, a cousin of Peter and Mary Thorogood’s father, a former pupil of Gustav Holst, and mother of Donald Swann of the famous Flanders and Swann duo.
+Consequently, when Peter and Roger purchased the property – selling both their properties to be able to do this, the house was in a serious state of dereliction, and much of the grounds and some of the Victorian wing had already been sold off.
+Work began on the restoration of the Victorian Music Room and funds were greatly helped by a donation from Irene Swann, a cousin of Peter and Mary Thorogood’s father.
+She was a former pupil of Gustav Holst, and mother of Donald Swann of the famous Flanders and Swann duo.
 She had known the house from 1915 on, through her friendship with the McConnell family.
-Donald gave a number of benefit concerts, and Peter began his popular concert series, bringing artists from all over the world to increase the funds.
-At this point a massive amount of new funding had to be found and it was then that Roger, and later, his mother, Renée, and Peter’s sister, Mary, sold their respective homes, thus allowing this remarkable project to move a further stage forward.
-No amount of praise would be enough to match their invaluable contribution to the continuing life of St. Mary’s.
+Donald Swann gave a number of benefit concerts, and Peter Thorogood began his popular concert series, bringing artists from all over the world to supliment their own very limited funds.
+Peter and Roger were aided in their efforts by both Roger’s mother, Renée Linton, and Peter’s sister, Mary Thorogood, selling their own respective homes, thus allowing this remarkable project to progress further.
+The saving of St Mary’s was, therefore, very much a shared effort between families, providing an invaluable contribution to the continuing life of St. Mary’s.